Extremis: Marvel Cinematic Universe

-An Extremis soldier appears in the 2021 film Shang-Chi and the Legend of the Ten Rings, portrayed by an uncredited actor.
-He is shown partaking in Xu Xialing's underground fight club called the Golden Daggers Club in Macau where he fought former Black Widows member Helen.
+An Extremis soldier appears in the film Shang-Chi and the Legend of the Ten Rings as a participant in the Golden Daggers Club.

 The Secret Invasion episode "Promises" reveals that Gravik's Skrull group has a sample of an unidentified Extremis patient.

 Television

 The Extremis mini-series was loosely adapted as an Iron Man: Armored Adventures episode of the same name.
 Mallen, an ex-agent of S.H.I.E.L.D. rather than a terrorist, injects himself with the formula after being fired by Nick Fury and badly injures Iron Man during their initial encounter.
 In response, Tony injects himself with a modified version of the Extremis formula, allowing him to fully interface with his armor, along with all other forms of technology.
 According to Andros Stark in the episode "Iron Man 2099", everyone has an upgraded version of Extremis by 2099 while he is running version 16.5 named J.A.R.V.I.S.